linuxus/conveyor-belt-deeplens/README.md

 ## Lab 1 <a id="lab1"></a>
 1. Login into your AWS Lab account.
 Please consult the presenter's slide for detailed instructions:

-2. Make sure you are using the "N. Virginia" region when you login into the console.
+2. Make sure you are using the "N. Virginia" Region when you login into the console.

 ![](assets/AWS_Management_Console_1.png)